babsey/elephant-server/README.md

 curl localhost:5000/api/<module>/<call>
 ```

-E.g. To see a list of calls in statistucs module
+E.g. To see a list of calls in statistics module
 ```
 curl localhost:5000/api/statistics
 ```